mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 #### rangeOpts

-rangeOpts only applies when algorithm is "range". libmongocrypt returns an error if rangeOpts is set for a non-applicable algorithm.
+rangeOpts only applies when algorithm is "Range". libmongocrypt returns an error if rangeOpts is set for a non-applicable algorithm.

 ## User facing API: When Auto Encryption Fails